House of Glücksburg: Etymology

 "House of Glücksburg" is the shortened form of "House of Schleswig-Holstein-Sonderburg-Glücksburg"a collateral branch of the House of Oldenburg.
 The house derives its name from two regions and two towns on the Jutland Peninsula.

 The two regions of Schleswig and Holstein are divided by the Eider River.
 While Schleswig for centuries constituted the southernmost region of Denmark, Holstein historically has been the northernmost area within the Holy Roman Empire.
-The northern border of Holstein along the Eider had already formed the northern border of Francia and the Carolingian Empire, after Emperor Charlemagne upon the Saxon Wars reached an agreement with King Hemming of Denmark in 811.
+The northern border of Holstein along the Eider had already formed the northern border of Francia and the Carolingian Empire, after Emperor Charlemagne, upon the Saxon Wars, reached an agreement with King Hemming of Denmark in 811.
 The lands of Schleswig beyond the river remained a fief of the Danish Crown, while Holstein became an integral part of East Francia, the Kingdom of Germany and the Holy Roman Empire.
 Even earlier, the Eider had already been the border river between Saxons and Polabian Slavs to the south, and Danes and North Frisians to the north.
 This is evidenced in the largely Slavic-derived toponomy in Eastern Holstein, as opposed to the many Danish-derived place names in Schleswig including Southern Schleswig.
 Since the 1920 Schleswig plebiscites, Schleswig has been divided between Denmark (Northern Schleswig), and Germany (Southern Schleswig).

-The town of Sønderborgthe German name of which is "Sonderburg"is located on the northern shores of the Flensburg Firth in Denmark (Northern Schleswig), while Glücksburg lies on the southern shores of the firth in Germany (Southern Schleswig).
+The town of Sønderborg—the German name of which is "Sonderburg"—is located on the northern shores of the Flensburg Firth in Denmark (Northern Schleswig), while Glücksburg lies on the southern shores of the firth in Germany (Southern Schleswig).

 Since Glücksburg Castle is the ancestral seat of the house, the house is mostly shortened to just "House of Glücksburg".
-It is also spelled "House of Glücksborg" (the name of Glücksburg in the local Low German dialect) or "House of Lyksborg" (the Danish name of Glücksburg).
+It is also spelled "House of Glücksborg" (the name of Glücksburg in the local Low German dialect) or Huset Lyksborg (the Danish name of Glücksburg).
+(See Glücksburgske slægt.)

-The literal translation of "Glücksburg" is "Luck's Castle" (Glück = luck; Burg = castle).
-Glücksburg is officially bilingual and since 2016, there are German/Danish city limit signs in the town.
+The literal translation of "Glücksburg" is "Luck Castle" (Glück = luck; Burg = castle).